THEIR BIOGRAPHY IS NOW AVAILABLE, as an eBook for the Kindle, Nook, and other tablets.

 (L) Don Carroll at the Wonder Gardens.
 (R) Don is humorously arm-wrestling a Taylor County Judge in Perry, Florida, just minutes before he went on stage to start his presentation and meet his tragic accident.

-During his stint in the Army, and because of his impressive knowledge about American snakes, particularly the venomous species, Don became an instructor at the Fort Benning, Georgia, survival school.
-After his discharge he married and settled in Bonita Springs, Florida, where by 1952 he became manager of the Everglades Wonder Gardens.
+During his stint in the military, and because of his impressive knowledge about American snakes, particularly the venomous species, Don became an instructor at the Army's Fort Benning, Georgia, survival school.
+After his discharge he married and settled in Bonita Springs, Florida, where by 1952 he became manager of Everglades Wonder Gardens.
 Meeting Bill Piper earlier had paid off when Don applied for the job.

 Don Carroll — A frame from the movie, Shark River.
 Image courtesy of Warren Boutchia.